-Although this judgment is primarily about the interpretation of the Return Directive, the CJEU elaborates also on the
+Although this judgment is primarily about the interpretation of the Return Directive, the CJEU elaborates also on the meaning of the Reception Conditions Directive.

 The CJEU rules that the Dir. does not preclude a TCN who has applied for international protection (after having been detained under Art.
 15 Return Directive) from being kept in detention on the basis of a provision of national law, where it appears, after an assessment on a case-by-case basis of all the relevant circumstances, that the application was made solely to delay or jeopardise the enforcement of the return decision and that it is objectively necessary to maintain detention to prevent the person concerned from permanently evading his return.